nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive.md

 #### `oauth2-authorization-endpoint`

-The URL of the authorization endpoint for OAuth2.
+The URL of the authorization endpoint for OAuth 2.

 - Default value (str): None
 - Version added: 5.2.0